kibook/poodlechat/README.md

 /say [message]
 ```

-Sends a message to nearvy players.
+Sends a message to nearby players.
 The default text chat is also overridden to be proximity-based.

 ```
 /whisper [player] [message]